ShivamSoni24/COMP-6651-ADT-Dictionary-Matcher-and-LCS-finder/README.md

     - Total time complexity for loading dictionary and building the trie: $O(n * k)$

 2. Regex Matching and Trie Traversal:
-    - Traversing the trie for each word takes $O(k)$ for a single word.
+    - Traversing the trie for all word takes $O(n * k)$ where $n$ is number of words in Trie and $k$ is the maximum length of the word.
-    - The regex matching is performed during the trie traversal, which has a time complexity proportional to the length of the word being matched (k).
+    - The regex matching and dynamic programming table creation have a time complexity of $O(k * l)$, where $k$ is the maximum length of the word and $l$ is the length of the regex pattern.
-    - Since we only consider a maximum of 3 successful matches, the total time complexity for regex matching and trie traversal is $O(3 * n * k)$, which simplifies to $O(n * k)$.
+    - Although the algorithm only consider a maximum of 3 successful matches, the total time complexity for regex matching and trie traversal can go upto $O(n * k * l)$ (In a case where the matches are at the very end).

 3. Finding LCS:
     - Finding the LCS of two strings with lengths m and n has a time complexity of $O(m * n)$.